vitroid/GenIce/README.md

                                             ice 'sIII'.
                             Struct02        A space fullerene.
 (I phase?)
                             T               Hypothetical clathrate type T.
+                            XIc-a           A candidate for the proton-ordered
+                                            counterpart of ice Ic.
+The structure
+                                            'a' in Figure 1.
                             bilayer         A Bilayer Honeycomb Ice Phase in Hydrophobic Nanopores.
                             c0te            Filled ice C0 by Teeratchanan